Maps4HTML/MapML-Proposal/key-scenarios.md

 <h3 id="links-between-locations">Links between locations</h3>

 Links between locations could be marked up similarly to [links between services](#links-between-map-services), possibly with the addition of attributes indicating the location and zoom of the link destination.
 The current location of a map could be modified by activating links from one location to another.
 There might need to be a different visual / accessible cue for such links.
 By default, the map might animate in a “fly to” manner in response to link activation.

-<h2 id="graceful-degradation-and-progressive-enhancement">Graceful Degradation and Progressive Enhancement</h2>

-There are many older browsers still in use on the Web, and they will likely be in use for many years to come, for a variety of reasons.
-Fortunately, “client-side image maps” were very popular on the Web at one stage, and this functionality is well supported by older browsers.
-For HTML authors who wish to provide a Web mapping experience for users of these older browsers, it should be possible to provide “fallback” markup that enables the core map experience they wish users to have, while providing a progressively enhanced experience for users of evergreen browsers, without relying on archaic scripting APIs.

-If `<area>` elements are present (for fallback) as child elements of `<map>`, they are (progressively, if the conditions warrant) treated as `<layer>` elements containing a single geographic feature, with coordinates in the `coords` attribute being interpreted as being valid pixel coordinates in the map’s locally defined map coordinate system.
-More detail and a working example of [how graceful degradation and progressive enhancement could work](https://maps4html.org/Web-Map-Custom-Element/blog/progressive-web-maps.html) in this proposal is available.